putuyoga/facelv/README.md

 ## Run
 1. Run `npm install` to install dependencies.
-2. Make sure your MongoDB running with `mongod`
+2. Make sure your MongoDB running, just run `mongod`
-3. Bundle that javascript using `webpack -d --watch`
+3. Bundle that javascript using `npm run build:dev`
-4. Do `npm start` to run app
+4. Do `npm start:dev` to run app